paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-047-uniform-code-of-military-justice.md

 (1) the specification alleges an offense under this chapter;

-(2) the specification is warranted by the evidence indicated in the report of investigation under [section 832 of this title](./chapter-047-uniform-code-of-military-justice.md#section-832) (article 32) (if there is such a report); and
+(2) the specification is warranted by the evidence indicated in the report of a preliminary hearing under [section 832 of this title](./chapter-047-uniform-code-of-military-justice.md#section-832) (article 32) (if there is such a report); and

 (3) a court-martial would have jurisdiction over the accused and the offense.